 - Whisk together dry ingredients in a medium size bowl.

-- Heat berries in the microwave at 30 second intervals stirring after each interval for 1-2 minutes until berries are soft and liquifying.
-Or place in a small pan on the stove and heat over medium heat for 3-5 minutes.
+- Heat berries in the microwave at 30 second intervals, stirring after each interval for 1-2 minutes until berries are soft and liquifying.
+You can also place them in a small pan on the stove and heat over medium heat for 3-5 minutes.

 - Cream together the butter and sugar with an electric mixer until light and fluffy.
 Beat in blueberries at high speed.
-The high speed if necessary to incorporate the berries with the butter mixture, if it is separated, increase the speed.
+The high speed is necessary to incorporate the berries with the butter mixture.
+If it separates, increase the speed.

 - Mix in the dry ingredients.